jensbrak/pi-py/README.md

 **PIP-Py: Public IP PYthon-script**

 Simple Python script to update external IP for dynamic DNS - but only when IP has changed.
-Primary IP check using SSH to router, alternative method using external web page provided too.
+Primary IP check using SSH to router.
+Alternative method also provided, using external web page of choice.

 # Platform